 - a draft of a flood risk management plan, including the measures planned to be undertaken and the results expected of the implementation of the said measures, as well as the results achieved and the proposals to modify and update the measures and the plan; - draft of a river basin management plan.

-The information shall be published on the website of the competent Basin Directorate and on the website of the-MoEW Ministry of Environment and Water.
+The information shall be published on the website of the competent Basin Directorate and on the website of theMoEW.